anders-wiggers/visualization-of-school-data/data/fetch/README.md

 ```

 #### Click
 The click command clicks on an element in the window frame.
-The click commands can determind the element by
+The click commands can determine the element by
 * id
 * class
 * xpath